itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/02_Load_Test_Analysis_Performance_Issue/index.md

 ### Load Test Performance Analysis

-There are different ways to analyze the data.
+Dynatrace uses a sophisticated AI causation engine, called Davis®, to automatically detect performance anomalies in your applications, services, and infrastructure.
+Dynatrace-detected problems are used to report and alert on abnormal situations, such as performance degradations, improper functionality, or lack of availability (i.e., problems represent anomalies in baseline system performance).

+For Performance Testing the Dynatrace AI might not generate a Problems unless you are doing continuous performance testing.
+You can setup custom alerts with static thresholds.

+If a Dynatrace Problem has generated a Problem during your Performance Test that is always a good place to start.

+You can also analyze the data using custom Dashboard as well as out of the box workflows.
 Your approach should be based on the type of performance analysis you want to do (for example, crashes, resource and performance hotspots, or scalability issues).

-Following is an overview of some useful approaches you can follow to analyze your load tests.
-Of course, any Dynatrace analysis and diagnostic function can be used as well
+Following is an overview of using our **Performance Test Dashboard with Transaction Steps**.

 **Response Time Hotspots**